ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 For updates daily follow me on Twitter: [@wordsbyfifi](https://twitter.com/wordsbyfifi/)

+### Day 6: August 11, 2022

+**Today's Progress:** Continued working on [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript) course created by freeCodeCamp.
+Currently 91% complete with the course.
+Today's challenges focused on writing a function to look up names and properties in a contacts array.

+**Thoughts:** I'm tired.
+I got home late after an after-work dinner with some colleagues.
+I only spent about 20 minutes (not a full hour, but better than nothing) on today's challenge.
+I was able to get a rough outline of the function complete, but my brain is too tired to think clearly through the logic loops on this one.
+I'll have to save it for tomorrow.

+In looking for resources to help solve this problem, I stumbled upon the book [*Eloquent JavaScript* by Marjin Haverbeke](https://eloquentjavascript.net/).
+I'm enjoying freeCodeCamp's guided challenges (which do get progressively harder), but I think this book will help me understand some of the theory on a deeper level.
+It also has some chapters that focus on a building projects which is something I enjoy.
+What's the point of learning new skills if you can create something after, right?

+**Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).

 ### Day 5: August 10, 2022

 **Today's Progress:** Continued working on [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript) course created by freeCodeCamp.
 Currently 91% complete with the course - almost done!
 Today's challenges focused on iterations with loops.
 Here are some notes and key ideas I saved from today's session: